Updated June 9, 2026

 If you are interested in becoming an EP, please complete these steps:

-• Contact your Aerial Drone Competition Support Manager.
+- Contact your Aerial Drone Competition Support Manager.
 You can find your Support Manager here.
-A team member will explain the requirements, show resources available to you, and connect you to the community of other EPs.
+A team member will explain the requirements, show resources available to you, and connect you to the community of other EPs and Coaches.

-• Request EP account permissions on RobotEvents.com.
-Create an account on RobotEvents.com (if you don’t already have one) and provide us with the email address associated with your account.
+- Create an account on RECFevents.org (if you don’t already have one) and provide us with the email address associated with your account.
 This allows us to update your account status to “Event Partner” so you can create and manage events as well as get future EP communications and offerings.

-• Complete the REC Foundation Aerial Drones EP Certification.
-The Event Partner Certification Course (coming soon!) is an online training tool to prepare EPs for hosting events.
+- Complete the RECF Aerial Drones EP Certification.
+The Event Partner Certification Course is an online training tool to prepare EPs for hosting events.
 The certification is accessible as a free resource for new and experienced EPs.

-• Post your event on RobotEvents.com.
-Work with the support team to post your event on RobotEvents.com.
-More information on how to post an event is included in the article Posting an Event on RobotEvents.com.
+- Create and Publish your event.
+Work with the support team to post your event on RECFevents.org.
+More information on how to post an event is included in the article How to Create an Event in RECFevents.org.

-• Gain EP experience.
-It is highly recommended that EPs attend and volunteer at an event to learn more about the event planning and execution process prior to managing their own event.
+- Gain EP experience.
+It is highly recommended that EPs attend and volunteer or job-shadow at an event to learn more about the event planning and execution process prior to managing their own event.
 The Aerial Drone Competition Support Team can suggest events in your area to attend, and can connect you with an experienced EP.

 Initial Factors to Consider